htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 --------------------

 Installing HTCondor from repositories is preferred for systems that you administer.
-See our :ref:`/getting-htcondor:installing htcondor with administrative privileges` instructions for more details.
+See our :ref:`install_with_administrative_privileges` instructions for more details.

-If you do not have administrative privileges, see our :ref:`/getting-htcondor:hand-installation of htcondor with user privileges` instructions.
+If you do not have administrative privileges, see our :ref:`hand_install_with_user_privileges` instructions for more details.

 Starting HTCondor Under Unix After Installation
 '''''''''''''''''''''''''''''''''''''''''''''''